 Determining military child custody and visitation is complicated by jurisdiction issues, deployments, and having to prove that you can be a good parent while still serving your country.
 For women in the military, it can be hard to prove your case for custody.

 In our previous article, we discussed the impact of a military no contact order when you have children.
-The article below continues the discussion by highlighting custody and visitation issues that can come up in a military divorce.
+The article below continues the discussion by highlighting military child custody and visitation issues that can come up in a divorce involving service members.

 Written by Jennifer DeBrue

 When children are removed from their "home" state, if there is no current order regarding the children, the new state becomes the state that holds jurisdiction.
 This means that in order to file any motions regarding the children, the female service member will have to file in the state where the children are located.
 For example, Sgt.
 Scott is stationed in Fort Hood in Texas, but her husband moves himself and the children to New Jersey.

 In order to obtain custody or visitations with her children, Sgt.
 Scott would have to file her motion in New Jersey.
 Additionally, due to the fact that New Jersey has an 18 month waiting time to receive a divorce decree, Sgt.
 Scott will be paying out her BAH and BAS for at least that 18 month period, if not longer.

 Women in the military often find it difficult to obtain custody of their children, and/or have trouble enforcing a visitation.
 While family court judges are not supposed to factor in military service when deciding custody, they often do.
 Women in the military have to go to great lengths to gain custody, and show their command that they are prepared to be single mothers and a soldier, too.

 There are several issues that are specific to women in the military that are often used against them in court, with regards to custody: